themindfulcoder/homebase/content/post/learning-python-part-1.md

 3.0
 ```

-One last thing to note about arithmetic in python, division by zero will cause an error.
+One last thing to note about arithmetic, division by zero will cause an error.

 ``` python
 print(3/0)